affinity home buying guide logo

 Financing a Modular Home

-If financing is needed, Affinity customers choose a local financing source, or the Affinity Builder recommends a bank that is familiar with the Affinity home buying process.
-Modular homes get financed just like any site built home.
+If Financing is needed, Affinity customers can choose a local financing source, or the Affinity Builder can recommend a bank that is familiar with the Affinity home buying process.

 Learn more about modular home financing on the Quicken Loans website!
 They do a great job of outlining how to finance a modular home and explaining the differences between modular and manufactured homes.